scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Combining Awkward Array with Numba has benefits that neither has alone.
 Ordinarily, complex data structures would have to be passed into Numba as Python objects, which means a second copy of the data that must be "unboxed" (converted into a compiler-friendly form) and "boxed" (converted back).
 If the datasets are large, this consumes memory and time.
 Awkward Arrays use less memory than the equivalent Python objects (5.2× smaller for the bike routes) and they use the same internal representation (columnar arrays) inside and outside functions just-in-time compiled by Numba.

-At the time of writing, heterogeneous data (union type) is not supported in Numba, because code for a variable type can't be easily specialized.
+The disadvantage of Numba and Awkward Arrays in Numba is that neither support the whole language: Numba can only compile a subset of Python and the NumPy library and Awkward Arrays are limited to imperative-style access (no array-at-a-time functions) and homogeneous data (no union type).
+Any code that works in a just-in-time compiled function works without compilation, but not vice-versa.
+Thus, there is a user cost to preparing a function for compilation, which can be seen in a comparison of the code listing above with the pure Python example in the original bike routes section.
+However, this finagling is considerably less time-consuming than translating a Python function to a language like C or C++ and converting the data structures.
+It favors gradual transition of an analysis from no just-in-time compilation to a judicious use of it in the parts of the workflow where performance is critical.

 ArrayBuilder: creating columnar data in-place
 ---------------------------------------------

 Awkward Arrays are immutable; NumPy's ability to assign elements in place is not supported or generalized by the Awkward Array library.
 (As an exception, users can assign fields to records using :code:`__setitem__` syntax, but this *replaces* the inner tree with one having the new field.)
 Restricting Awkward Arrays to read-only access allows whole subtrees of nodes to be shared among different versions of an array.

-To create new arrays, we introduced :code:`ak.ArrayBuilder`, an append-only structure that accumulates data and cteates :code:`ak.Arrays` by taking a "snapshot" of the current state.
+To create new arrays, we introduced :code:`ak.ArrayBuilder`, an append-only structure that accumulates data and creates :code:`ak.Arrays` by taking a "snapshot" of the current state.
 The :code:`ak.ArrayBuilder` is also implemented for Numba, so just-in-time compiled Python can build arbitrary data structures.

 The :code:`ak.ArrayBuilder` is a dynamically typed object, inferring its type from the types and order of data appended to it.
 As elements are added, the :code:`ak.ArrayBuilder` builds a tree of columns *and* their types to refine the inferred type.